 Now you have verified the business, there will be a green badge against the business name.

-You can now maintain the business Location page.
+You can now maintain the Business Profile.
 Any updates will complete almost instantly when a business has been claimed.

 Incorrect business address on Google